May 9, 2025

 11. John is the sales representative from the company that fixes our photocopiers.
 (81:26: give extra information)

-14. We often go running in the morning.
-Do you do exercise?
-(87:29: do / go with -ing verbs)
+14. We usually go swimming at the university pool because we can do diving practice there.
+(32:29: do / go with -ing verbs)

 15. In the evenings, I usually listen to music.
 I might also write some letters to my family.
 (89:30: verbs + to (prep))